vkosuri/django-dialogflow/README.md

 ## Sync your database

-You will then want to create the necessary tables.
-If you generating schema migrations, you'll want to run:
+In order to persists your data you need to create the necessary ``django_dialogflow`` tables.

+For generating schema migrations, you have to run these steps.

 ``` Bash
 $ python manage.py migrate django_dialogflow